Pain Rehabilitation Program

 - The first step is an evaluation in the Pain Medicine Clinic.
 No one is admitted to PReP without this step.
 If you are interested in the program, call the clinic at 206-987-1520 to set up an evaluation.

 - Your child will have a half-day evaluation where they will see a doctor, a psychologist and either a physical therapist or an occupational therapist from our team.
 The team will review all records, take a complete history, do a physical exam and ask your child to do functional tasks (such as walking, running and going up stairs).

 - Then the team will have a care conference to come up with a plan that matches your child’s needs.
 They will consider whether PReP is right for your child.

 - If the team recommends the program, your child will be placed on a waiting list.
 Because the therapy is so intensive and individualized, we are only able to serve 2 patients per week.

-If you are coming from outside the Seattle area, you may want to read the Main Campus Visitor and Family Guide to learn about transportation, places to stay and more.
+If you are coming from outside the Seattle area, you may want to read the Hospital Campus Visitor and Family Guide to learn about transportation, places to stay and more.

 Physical and Occupational Therapists